lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 ## 3. Enter programming languages

-Studying Programming Languages (as opposed to just "How to program with a language L") is a must, because a lot of the tasks that the so-called "real world programmer" does in their daily life are a form of language design.
-Sure, these languages may not be the "big", "general purpose", "Turing complete" languages we think of when we say "programming language", but the principles of programming language design apply nonetheless, and familiarity with them is useful for avoiding design mistakes.
+A lot of the tasks that the so-called "real world programmer" does in their daily life are a form of language design.
+Sure, these languages may not be the "big", "general purpose", "Turing complete" languages we picture when we say "programming language", but the principles of programming language design apply nonetheless, and familiarity with them is useful for avoiding design mistakes.

 We can now put the previously mentioned notions of value, type, etc. in a programming language context.